meonkeys/shb/pelican/website/content/news/start.md

 Wish me luck.

 I got a server running (thanks Rob!) and it has been working well for a few years now.
-Nextcloud is kinda the main thing I use the most, but I'm experimenting with a bunch of self-hosted services.
+I'm experimenting with a bunch of self-hosted services.
+Mostly Nextcloud, Jellyfin, and Wallabag.

 Seems worth writing about.